Clarissa Chun: Biography

 Chun was born in Honolulu, Hawaii and raised in Kapolei, Hawaii.
 She is Asian-American.

 Her mother, Gail Higashi, is Japanese-American from Līhuʻe, Kauaʻi.

 Her father, Bryan Chun, is Chinese-American from ʻAiea, Oʻahu.

 In 2008, Chun taught English to kindergarten students in Japan.
-Chun had a guest starring role in Hawaii Five- 0 in Season three episode twenty as a contestant.
+Chun had a guest starring role in Hawaii Five-0 in Season three episode twenty as a contestant.

 On November 19, 2021, Chun was announced as the first ever Head Coach of the Iowa Hawkeyes Women's Wrestling Program.
-The program concluded its inaugural year in 2024 by going undefeated in dual meet competitions at 16–0, by winning the 2024 NWCA National Dual Team Championships in Cedar Falls IA, and by capturing the team title at the 2024 National Collegiate Women's Wrestling Championships in Cedar Rapids IA.
+The program concluded its inaugural year in 2024 by going undefeated in dual meet competitions at 16–0, by winning the 2024 NWCA National Dual Team Championships in Cedar Falls Iowa, and by capturing the team title at the 2024 National Collegiate Women's Wrestling Championships in Cedar Rapids Iowa.
 The Hawkeyes brought home 12 All-Americans and 6 individual championships with Emilie Gonzalez (101), Ava Bayless (109), Felicity Taylor (116), Reese Laramendy (143), Marlynee Deede (155), and Kylie Welker (170) all capturing titles.

 Athletic career

 Chun came from a judo background, winning five junior national championships before she tried wrestling in her junior year at Roosevelt High School in Honolulu, Hawaii.

 She captured the state wrestling title in 1998, the first year girls wrestling was a sanctioned sport.

-Chun attended Missouri Valley College in Marshall, Missouri and earned a communications degree from the University of Colorado at Colorado Springs.
+Chun attended Missouri Valley College in Marshall, Missouri and earned a communications degree from the University of Colorado Colorado Springs.

 Chun was one of the charter members of the Valley program when it began in 1999, and was one of its most decorated.
 She placed second in the U.S. World Team Trials and medaled in both the U.S. Nationals and Pan American Games during all three of her seasons in Marshall—along with winning several college-level competitions.

 Prior to her senior campaign, Chun accepted an invitation to attend the U.S. Olympic Training Center in Colorado Springs, eventually earning her degree from the University of Colorado branch there.
 After placing second in the U.S. Olympic Trials in 2004, the first year women's wrestling competition was held at the Games, she made the squad four years later.

 At the 2008 U.S. Olympic wrestling team trials in June, Chun gained the admiration of fans and media alike by staging a huge upset of seven-time national champion and 2004 Olympic bronze medalist Patricia Miranda.
 In the process, Chun, who stands 4 ft 11 in, fulfilled a lifelong dream, becoming the first wrestler from Hawai'i to qualify for a U.S. Olympic team.